david-ewan-campbell/bowling-challenge/README.md

 - Test for multiple rolls for a score added.
 Test failing.
 Added for loop/logic to iterate through and add each roll to the score, then return the score.
 Test for multiple rolls passing.

+- Refactored code to so a current frame completed is in its own method - seperation of concerns.

 Bowling Challenge
 =================